Russian Action Committee

 The Russian Action Committee (RAC; Российский комитет действия, RKD) is a coalition movement of the Russian opposition in exile, formed on May 20, 2022 at the II Anti-War Conference of the Free Russia Forum in Vilnius, Lithuania.
 The movement was co-founded by Garry Kasparov, and Mikhail Khodorkovsky.

 Garry Kasparov listed three main postulates of the RKD program document: recognition that the attack on Ukraine is a criminal war; that it was unleashed by the illegitimate regime of Vladimir Putin; and recognition of the territorial integrity of Ukraine, including Crimea and Donbas.

 Representatives of the RKD advocate for the creation of the so-called "good Russian" passport for those who oppose the war with Ukraine.

 In August 2022, the Committee stated that it was organizing a meeting titled "Congress of Free Russia" with the participation of Western politicians.
 The organizers of the event say "the task of the Congress is to unite the efforts of the most active anti-war part of Russian society and the free Western world in support of Ukraine and opposition to the regime of Vladimir Putin."
 The Congress was held from 31 August to 2 September under the slogan "Be brave like Ukraine".
 The congress was attended by Viktor Shenderovich, Dmitry Bykov, Gennady Gudkov, Vladislav Inozemtsev, Yevgeny Kiselyov, as well as the Head of the Foreign Affairs Committee of the Seimas of Lithuania Žygimantas Pavilionis and ex-Prime Minister of Georgia Vano Merabishvili.
 The Congress concluded with the words "We will continue to invite and offer asylum to all who fight for freedom and help Ukraine win."

+In late 2023, the Russian Action Committee was designated as "undesirable" in Russia.